Skip to Main Content

 High-yield savings account yields might continue to decrease following more Fed rate cuts.

-Unlike CDs, which typically have fixed-rate yields, the rates on savings accounts are generally variable, meaning they move in relation to the federal funds rate.
-One exception is a savings account with an introductory APY.
+Unlike CDs, which typically have fixed-rate yields, the rates on savings accounts are generally variable, meaning they can change at any time at a bank or credit union’s discretion.

 Yields for some traditional savings accounts might not move at all, especially those that haven’t increased their yields during the time the Fed’s raised rates 11 times starting in March 2022.
 For example, Chase’s Savings and Premier Savings accounts each have a standard rate of 0.01 percent APY.